olajio/bulk_indexer_for_sdp_amdb/README.md

-Alright, let's get that README updated with all the new details, including the API key authentication and the `requirements.txt` file.

----

 # Elasticsearch Bulk Host Indexer

-This Python script offers a robust and flexible way to bulk index host-related documents into an Elasticsearch index.
-It's designed to read a list of hostnames from a text file and apply a common set of document fields (read from a JSON file) to each.
-The script uses the hostname as the document's unique ID and authenticates with Elasticsearch using an API key.
+This Python script offers a robust and flexible way to create sdp_amdb records in the sdp_amdb index.
+It is harcoded to index into our CCS Elasticsearch cluster.
+It's designed to read a list of hostnames from a text file, authenticate to Elasticsearch with an API key and apply a common set of fields (read from a JSON file) to each record.
+The script uses the hostname as the document id.

 ## Features

 * **Configurable Elasticsearch Connection:** Easily set your Elasticsearch host.
 * **External Host List:** Reads hostnames from a simple text file (`hostnames.txt`), making it easy to manage your host inventory.
-* **External Base Document Fields:** Defines common document fields in a JSON file (`base_fields.json`), allowing for easy updates to your schema without touching the code.
+* **External Base Document Fields:** Defines common document fields in a JSON file (`base_fields.json`), allowing for easy updates to the schema without touching the code.
 * **API Key Authentication:** Securely connects to Elasticsearch using an API key (read from `es_auth.json`).
-* **Efficient Bulk Indexing:** Utilizes Elasticsearch's `_bulk` API via the `elasticsearch-py` client's helper for optimal performance.
+* **Efficient Bulk Indexing:** Utilizes Elasticsearch's `_bulk` API.
 * **Dependency Management:** Includes a `requirements.txt` file for easy setup of the Python environment.
 * **Error Handling:** Provides basic error handling for file operations and Elasticsearch connection.